jweisman/Alma-Digital-Uploader/help.md

 ![storage key](images/help/storage-key.png)

 The API key can be created in the <a href="https://developers.exlibrisgroup.com/" target="_blank">Developer Network</a>.
-You can create an application with any name you choose, and select the Configuration API and production read only.
+You can create an application with any name you choose, and select the Configuration API and production read/write (write access needed to execute an import profile).
 (Details on how to create an application are available <a href="https://developers.exlibrisgroup.com/alma/apis/" target="_blank">here</a>.)

 ![Developer Network](images/help/dev-network.png)